-Picher, Oklahoma, located in Ottawa County, was once a quaint little American mining community.
-The town, which sits just a quarter mile off of Route 66, was the national center of lead and zinc mining.
+Picher, located in Ottawa County in the state of Oklahoma, was once a quaint little American mining community.
+The town, which sits just a quarter-mile off of Route 66, was the national center of lead and zinc mining.
 Cars filled the streets.
 The Picher Lead Company was a thriving business.
 Neighborhood kids played in their yards.
 There were high school basketball games and church bake sales.
 Commerce was booming.
 It was a hardworking, typical small town in the United States.

 'The Most Toxic Town in America'

-The town of Picher became an incorporated community in 1920, with a population of 9,726.
+The town of Picher in northeast Oklahoma became an incorporated community in 1920, with a population of 9,726.
 The town was built around lead and zinc mining.
 In fact, Picher mine shafts produced over half of the lead used to make bullets fired during World War I. The community's contribution to the war effort continued through World War II.
 The zinc ore mines continued to churn out the in-demand material.
 As a result, the town boomed.

 Years of extracting ore from the earth lead to large piles of toxic waste from the mines scattered about the city.
-These contaminated mine tailings, tons of mill sand known as chat, have a serious impact on the environment and human health.
-In the Picher area, residents were like exposed to the harmful toxins every time they stepped outside their door.
+These contaminated mine tailings, tons of mill sand known as chat, have a severe impact on the environment and human health.
+The Picher area became a toxic place, the residents were exposed to the harmful toxins every time they stepped outside their door.
 But they had no idea of the hazards.
 Kids would ride their bikes up and down the chat piles.
 Some parents even used chat to fill their kids' sandboxes.

 In 1983, the Federal government included the mining town as a Tar Creek Superfund site, a program to aid the communities of Picher and Cardin, Oklahoma.
 Federal authorities surveyed the area, identifying hazardous sites.
 The EPA designated funds to cap mine shafts and deliver clean water to the Picher community.
 But residents were already suffering the effects of the contamination.
 Over a decade after the Superfund was established, it was discovered that 63 percent of children were suffering from lead poisoning.

 A Look Inside